This post may contain Affiliate Links. Please see my Disclaimer for more details.

 Instructions

-- Preheat oven to 450°F. In a large bowl, combine flour, baking powder, sugar, baking soda and salt.
-Crumble butter into flour and with your hands until it resembles coarse cornmeal.
+- Preheat the oven to 450°F/232°C. In a large mixing bowl, combine flour, baking powder, sugar, baking soda, and salt.
+Crumble butter into the flour with your hands until it resembles coarse cornmeal.
 Make a hole in the middle, then pour in buttermilk.

 - Add to a foiled lined baking sheet and bake for 15 minutes until golden brown.
 Serve immediately.